-This document contains a compilation of several 2009 letters opposing the House climate change bill that were forged by, or on behalf of, the American Coalition for Clean Coal Electricity.
-The letters were part of a fraudulent correspondence scheme, led by the coal industry advocacy group, in which the industry’s lobbying arm pretended to be representatives from at least nine different non-profit organizations.
-The letters urged members of Congress to oppose the Waxman-Markey bill, which was intended to establish an emissions trading plan within the U.S. energy sector.
-Coal representatives, parading as representatives from a variety of social non-profits such as NAACP, claim in the letters that the bill will hurt their low-income or minority members, who would be unable to afford their electric bills if the legislation was passed.
+The letters urged members of Congress to oppose the Waxman-Markey bill, which was intended to establish an emissions trading plan within the U.S. targeted at reducing U.S. emissions.
+The fake letters, mocked up to look like they were from a variety of social non-profits including the NAACP, claimed that the climate bill would hurt their low-income or minority members who would be unable to afford their electric bills if the legislation was passed.